anoshiri/Hackerearth-Coding-Practice/README.md

 # HACKEREARTH CODING CHALLENGE

-Coding challenges solved using PHP 7
+Coding challenges solved using PHP 7.
+Some of the implementations still require optimization

 * Best Index
 * Cyclic Shift
+* Favourite Song
 * Food Rating
 * Minimum AND XOR OR
 * Minimum Cost